Helen returns to Fort Lovrijenac having directed last year’s Twelfth Night for Midsummer Scene.

 Bryony J. Thompson

 Originally from Seattle, Bryony J. Thompson is a freelance director, designer, and writer.
 She studied acting and costume design at Bennington College in Vermont and has been an Artistic Associate at the Rosemary Branch Theatre since 2011.
 She directed and designed Romeo & Juliet (Rosemary Branch, 2012), directed, designed and adapted Jane Eyre (Rosemary Branch 2013 and Rosemary Branch & tour 2014).
-In 2014, Thompson directed the world premiere of Spirit Harbour, a contemporary opera for Fitzwilliam College, Cambridge, which was later performed at the Tête à Tête Opera Festival King's Cross, and directed pluck.
+In 2014 she directed the world premiere of Spirit Harbour, a contemporary opera, for Fitzwilliam College, Cambridge, which was later performed at the Tête à Tête Opera Festival King's Cross, and directed pluck.
 Productions' inaugural project, The Cow Play by Ed Harris.
-Most recently, Thompson directed, adapted, and designed Pride & Prejudice for the Rosemary Branch and directed a new play, F.A.N.Y., for Anonymous Is A Woman, which toured the Midlands.
+Last year she directed, adapted and designed Pride & Prejudice for The Rosemary Branch and directed a new play, F.A.N.Y., for Anonymous Is A Woman, which toured the Midlands.
 Costume credits include Helen Tennison's production of Wuthering Heights (Rosemary Branch, Guildford's Yvonne Arnaud, & tour), Twelfth Night for Honey Tongued in Dubrovnik, Croatia and Empty Vessels (Rosemary Branch Theatre).
 In 2016, Thompson remounted her production of Jane Eyre to celebrate Charlotte Bronte's 200th birthday, directed Venus Quarry for pluck.
 Productions as part of Catford-Upon-Avon and directed, designed, and adapted a new production of Persuasion (Rosemary Branch Theatre and tour).

 Bryony J. Thompson